UCF-GroupProj/poosd-monorepo/README.md

 #### Email Not working??
 Well yeah, you'll have to modify the source and replace my `MailService` with another email provider if you want that back.
 Good news, you only have to modify the backend source for this.
-Plz dont ask me for an API email, this is literally my personal email server..
+Plz dont ask me for an API Key, this is literally my personal email server..